Kennedy Institute of Ethics

-The Kennedy Institute of Ethics (also known as Joseph and Rose Kennedy Institute of Ethics) is one of the most prestigious bioethics institutes in the world.
+The Kennedy Institute of Ethics (also known as Joseph and Rose Kennedy Institute of Ethics) is a bioethics institute in Washington, D.C.
 Located at Healy Hall, it was established at Georgetown University in 1971 as a bioethics center, think tank and library.
 Its first director, André Hellegers, said the institution's goal was to "bring expertise to the new and growing ethical problems in medicine today."
 The Joseph P. Kennedy Jr. Foundation granted $1.35 million to the Institute, contributing to the establishment of its Bioethics Research Library and providing for two Chairs.
 The Institute was soon in need of more financial support, which it received from Georgetown University and by several public, private and governmental grants.
 The philosopher Tom Beauchamp and the bioethicist Robert Veatch were among the first scholars to join the Kennedy Institute of Ethics.
 The institute features a top-ranked graduate program in applied ethics.

 Scholars based at the Institute have included Johns Hopkins Berman Institute of Bioethics professor Ruth Faden, The Catholic University of America president Edmund Pellegrino and Ruhr University Bochum professor Hans-Martin Sass.
 Claire Lademacher, future Princess of Luxembourg, was a visiting scholar for a few months in the fall of 2012.